Snipey/pulse-docs-demo/docs/main/pulse-instance.md

 });
 ```

-> Here's a Typescript interface for quick refrence, however each property will be explained in more detail below.
+> Here's a Typescript interface for quick reference, however each property will be explained in more detail below.

 ```ts
 interface PulseConfig {